gihanrangana/deadgame-promod/README.md

 ## DeadGame Promod
-This mode Based on default pml220 mode https://promod.github.io/
+This mode Based on default pml220 mode and this Promod made for Search and Destroy Gamemode https://promod.github.io/

 ## Required files and folders to run the mod/server